AramHag/Back-end-Task5-Book-Library/README.md

     email : user@gmail.com
     password : password

-Role:
+### Role:
     1- name : admin
     2- name : user

+### Permissions :

-Permission : auto generate the Permission from the name's Model of the that exists in the project.
+--auto generate the Permission from the name's Model of the that exists in the project.

-Note : only need to do is seed the database , and it will store the user and roles and permission  it will be assign in the seeder.
+Note : only need to do is seed the database , and it will store the user and roles and permission , it will be assign in the seeder.

 php artisan db:seed